Princeton-Cabernet/BeauCoup/README.md

 Please run the following command to preprocess the trace PCAP:
 `python3 py/trace_prep.py /path/to/equinix-nyc.dirA.20180315-130000.UTC.anon.pcap /path/to/caida0.npy`

+The trace pre-processing is memory intensive as it loads the entire trace to memory first.
+Please run with a smaller `--count` parameter when running on machines with small (<10GB) memory and large (>100MB) traces.

 #### Format
 The output numpy file has 12 columns, including: